tuna-f1sh/kicad-makefile/README.md

-A Makefile for KiCad 7.0+.
+A Makefile for KiCad 7.0+ projects.
 It leverages the new `kicad-cli` command included in 7.0 to generate output data for distribution and production.

 # Usage